TRON-Bioinformatics/EasyFuse/README.md

 ```
 git clone https://github.com/TRON-Bioinformatics/EasyFuse.git
 cd EasyFuse
+# In order to use the nextflow.config from the repo we have to rename it and change the path to `conda.cacheDir`
+mv nextflow.config.sample nextflow.config

 # In order to run the test script you have to move the reference folder to test/easyfuse_ref/
 mv ../easyfuse_ref_v4/ test/easyfuse_ref/